acemod/ACE3/README.md

 To report a bug, propose a feature, or suggest a change to the existing one — please, use our [Issue Tracker](https://github.com/KoffeinFlummi/ACE3/issues).

-For detailed information on how to make your weapons or vehicles compatible with AGM — read [this article](https://github.com/KoffeinFlummi/ACE3/wiki/For-Addon-Makers).
+For detailed information on how to make your weapons or vehicles compatible with ACE — read [this article](https://github.com/KoffeinFlummi/ACE3/wiki/For-Addon-Makers).

 #### Testing & Building
 If you want to help us test the latest development changes, feel free to download our master branch, using either git — if familiar with the process — or directly, by following [this link](https://github.com/KoffeinFlummi/ACE3/archive/master.zip).

-To find out how to build a version of AGM for testing, follow [these instructions](https://github.com/KoffeinFlummi/ACE3/wiki/Developers-::-Setting-up-your-development-environment).
+To find out how to build a version of ACE for testing, follow [these instructions](https://github.com/KoffeinFlummi/ACE3/wiki/Developers-::-Setting-up-your-development-environment).